AKROGIS/USGS-Topo-Processing/Tools/Readme.md

 ## Additional tools

 Tools that may yet be of value if they are cleaned up and documented in the process steps.
+The first update (end of 2020) was an ad hoc effort that used a number of small scripts (below) that eventually made it into a few well documented maintainable scripts (above).

 * `compare_trees.py`

   Compares the local directories to the PDS directories, and prints a list of files that are new, deleted, and updated.

-* `fixme.py`

-  Another tool to compare the local file system against a list of files and the PDS.

 * `pdf_diffs.py`